lukbrew25/easy-mongodb-auth-handler/README.md

 ### Custom User Data
 Custom user data is a flexible field that can store any type of data.
 It is stored alongside the normal user data.
 Store all custom data in a dictionary format for more storage and to use the 2nd and 4th functions in the section below.
+If the method is meant to return data, it will do so in the following format:

+{
+    "success": True/False,
+    "message": "Custom user data if success OR error code if failure" }

 - **get_cust_usr_data(email)**
-  - Retrieves all custom user data for the user.
+  - Returns all custom user data for the user.
   - **Parameters:**
     - `email` (`str`): User's email address.

 - **get_some_cust_usr_data(email, field)**
-  - Retrieves a specific dictionary entry from the user's custom data.
+  - Returns a specific dictionary entry from the user's custom data.
 REQUIRES the custom data to be stored in a dictionary format.
   - **Parameters:**
     - `email` (`str`): User's email address.
     - `field` (`str`): Dictionary name to retrieve.